Alpha2J/alpha2j.github.io/source/_posts/english/english_speaking_success/2023-04-27--what-is-ielts-and-how-do-you-prepare-for-it.md

+main concept

 1. who is it for
+  - ielts stands for the international english lanuage testing system and it's a test of english proficiency

 2. how do i pass
 3. what does it look like
 4. how do i book the test
 5. how do i prepare for ielts

+notes:

+proficiency